 All applicants seeking admission to Southeastern Technical College must be at least 16 years of age at the time of application submission.

-A high school diploma or GED is required for admission to all programs at Southeastern Technical College, with the exception of the Commercial Truck Driving program.
+A high school diploma or high school equivalent is required for admission to all programs at Southeastern Technical College, with the exception of the Commercial Truck Driving program.

 Submit a completed application and the $25 application fee to the campus you will be attending.